 How to relieve pain during menstruation?

-You should definitely monitor your health and eat right.
-Pharmacies and simple body movements will help to cope with the remaining problems.
+You should definitely take care of your health and eat right.
+Pharmacies and simple gestures will help you cope with the remaining problems.

 Tablets and drugs for pain during menstruation

-To get rid of discomfort, doctors recommend antispasmodics, complex analgesics and non-steroidal anti-inflammatory drugs...
-Among others, the most in demand:
+To get rid of unpleasant sensations, doctors recommend antispasmodics, complex analgesics and nonsteroidal anti-inflammatory drugs.
+Among others, the most popular are:

 • no-shpa